Plants that store water

-In nature, water can be drawn not only from streams, rivers or thrashing springs.
-There are also other natural sources of drinking water – plants, blood or, for example, frogs from species adapted to life in the desert.
-The natives generally know, where water can be found in a given area, which is their most important resource
+In nature, water can be drawn not only from streams, rivers or beating sources.
+There are also other natural sources of drinking water – plants, Blood or, for example, frogs from species adapted to life in the desert.
+The natives generally know, where you can find water in a given area, which is the most important wealth for them

 natural.
-Always remember when using natural water sources, so that you do not disturb the existing balance in a given environment, which allows the locals to survive.
-You must not spoil or contaminate a well or any other water abstraction point, nor to waste this life-giving natural wealth.
+When using natural water sources, always remember, so that you do not disturb the balance existing in a given environment, which allows local survival.
+Do not spoil or pollute a well or other place of water, nor to waste this life -giving natural wealth.

-Many plants store water in their roots, leaves or stems.
-Some of them follow this, to attract and catch insects, others give off fluids, which people can drain and drink when needed.
+Many plants accumulate water in the roots, leaves or stems.
+Some of them for this, to attach and grab insects, Others secrete liquids, which people can drain and drink if necessary.
 Here are some plants from around the world, which store water.

 Stapelia

-How many succulent plants, it stores water in the stem.
-You can also quench your thirst by chewing its fleshy leaves.
+Like many juicy plants, It accumulates water in the stalk.
+The desire can also be extinguished by chewing its fleshy leaves.

 Nepenthe (Nepenthes)

-Insects fall into the jug-shaped leaf, which melt in the watery liquid.
-You can drink water from a jug, but it must be strained first.
+Insects fall into the jug -shaped leaf, which melt in a watery flow.
+You can drink water from the jug, But it should be strained first.

 Acacia (Acacia)